demondehellis/chrome-devtools-mcp/README.md

 A Model Context Protocol (MCP) server that provides tools for interacting with Chrome through the Chrome DevTools Protocol.
 This server is particularly useful for testing web applications in a browser with specific conditions or configurations.

+## Why use an MCP server like this?
+This type of MCP Server is usful When you need to manually configure your browser to be a certain state before you let an AI tool like Cline poke at it.
+In my workflows I use it for testing sites that have chrome extensions enabled.

 ## Features

 The server provides the following tools: